Turkmenistan

 ‘Tobacco products to the amount of 2 packs’ means you can bring one of:

 It is illegal to give tobacco products as a gift.
-If you are caught, you could be fined.
+If you are caught, you could get a fine.

 Taking money into Turkmenistan

 Turkmenistan is largely a cash-based society.
-Carry cash and pay in the national currency, manat.
-Some larger hotels accept US dollars, but other outlets are only allowed to accept manat.
-There are harsh penalties for them if they take your payment in other currencies.
+Carry cash and pay in the Turkmen currency, manat.
+Some larger hotels and restaurants accept US dollars - you should check before purchasing.
+Other outlets are only allowed to accept manat.

-You can exchange cash US dollars and euros for manat easily at a bank or money exchange.
+You can exchange US dollars and euros at the official manat rate easily at a bank or money exchange.
 Bring new, clean notes as exchanges will reject damaged or marked notes.
+An increasing number of establishments also refuse to accept $100 bills produced before 2009.
+You can check which version of dollar notes you have on the US government website.
 Other currencies are difficult to exchange.
 Manat cannot be re-converted, so exchange only as much as you need.